dropbox/stone/doc/evolve_spec.rst

     * If the leader is acting as a recipient, it should reject all unknown tags even if the union specifies a catch-all.
-    * If the leader is acting as a recipient, any tag that is specified as an Any data type should be seen as a symbol in the serialization format since it's not possible for a client to have converted the Any data type to something else.
+    * If the leader is acting as a recipient, any tag with type Void should have no associated value in the serialized message since it's not possible for a client to have converted the data type to something else.

 [TODO] There are more nuanced backwards compatible changes such as: A tag can be removed if the union is only sent from the server to a client.
 Will this